 The school curriculum is developed along Education Department guidelines using the Australian National Curriculum framework and its support materials as a foundation for learning.

-The staff is committed to the academic, social and emotional development of all students and promotes excellence in teaching and learning.
-The school operates in the four VELS levels and the 11 classes are supplemented with specialist Visual and Performing Arts, ICT and Physical Education programs.
-Information Technology is integrated in all aspects of Teaching and Learning with students having access to computers in their classrooms and a Computer Lab.
+The staff are committed to the academic, social and emotional development of all students and promotes excellence in teaching and learning.
+The school operates in the four VIC CURRICULUM levels and the 13 classes are supplemented with specialist Visual and Performing Arts, ICT and Physical Education programs.
+Information Technology is integrated in all aspects of Teaching and Learning with students having access to computer devices in their classrooms and the Computer Learning area.

 An emphasis on the close monitoring of student learning in literacy and numeracy ensures that individual needs are catered for through relevant and specific programs.
 To support our students’ learning, we also offer additional programs and activities:

 - Language Intervention Program

 - Maths Extension Program Years 3 – 6

 - Transition Programs for Foundation and Year 6

 - Camping program every 2 years for Years 3 – 6